 Although there are 12 main events during the whole period, the last ten days, overlapping with Navratri, are the most interesting and festive.

-If you want to celebrate Bastar Dussehra in 2018, you will have to be in Jagdalpur before the 10th of October.
+If you want to celebrate Bastar Dussehra in 2020, you will have to be in Jagdalpur Bastar Chhattisgarh before the 17th of October.

-The first major event, Kaachan Gadi Puja, should happen on the 9th of October, evening time.
+The first major event, Kaachan Gadi Puja, should happen on the 17th of October, evening time.
 It starts around 5pm from the palace and 6pm in the ritual place – a temple dedicated to Kachchin Goddess in Bhangaram Chowk.

 Check with Chhattisgarh Tourism Board a few weeks before to get the full program and confirm the date as it can vary.

 The main festivities take place in Jagdalpur, the administrative headquarter of the Southern district of Bastar in Chhattisgarh.

 So, Jagdalpur is the best place to stay during Bastar Dussehra.